CookieSource/wikijs/installation/features.md

 4. XFS
 5. F2FS
 ## After install
-Wanted an option in the installer but you've already installed please see [RebornOS Fire](/en/apps/rebornosfire).
-To be able to select them post install!
+Wanted an option in the installer but you've already installed?
+You can use [RebornOS Fire](/en/apps/rebornosfire) to select them post install!
-Please note we do not offer a way to switch file systems after installation.
+Please note that RebornOS Fire cannot switch file systems after installation.